New International Graduate Students

-International students from nearly 100 countries choose graduate study at Virginia Tech.
-In addition to the items on the new student checklist, international students must prepare for immigration to the U.S., take an immigration orientation online, and submit certain documentation.
-Here are the steps to take after you receive acceptance to a Virginia Tech graduate program .
+Congratulations on your acceptance to graduate school at Virginia Tech!
+You are joining the ranks of over 2000 international graduate students from nearly 100 countries who pursue graduate study at Virginia Tech.
+In addition to the items on the new student checklist, international students seeking F-1/J-1 status must submit documents for immigration purposes.
+Here are the steps to take after you receive acceptance to a Virginia Tech graduate program.

-International students who have been accepted into a graduate program at the Blacksburg campus must supply the following documents before an I-20 or DS-2019 form can be issued so you can apply for F-1 or J-1 visa status.
+Once you have been accepted into a graduate program at the Blacksburg campus, supply the following documents in order to receive an I-20 or DS-2019 form so that you can apply for F-1 or J-1 visa status.
 Students accepted for the National Capital Region must contact NCR for assistance.

-- Copy of your passport ID page (with name and date of birth)
+- Copy of passport ID page (with name and date of birth included)

 When to Expect Your Immigration Document

-- Learn about the student visa process and what to expect from the paperwork and interview at the U.S. Department of State website.
+- Visit the U.S. Department of State website to learn about the student visa process and what to expect from the paperwork and interview.

 - Pay the SEVIS I-901 fee at least three days before your visa appointment.
 Failure to do so will result in a denial of your visa application.